Rupununi: Large mammals

-The Rupununi is home to relatively healthy populations of the South America's giant mammals, including the largest feline terrestrial predators, the jaguar (Panthera onca) and the puma (Puma concolor).
+The Rupununi is home to relatively healthy populations of the South America's giant mammals, including the largest feline terrestrial predators, the jaguar and the puma.
 Both the jaguar and the puma are extremely elusive cats, adept at hunting anything from turtles to domesticated dogs.
 However they are seen as threats to livestock, and are hunted, which has ultimately resulted in a decline in their population numbers.
-Another large mammal that lives in the Rupununi is the Giant otter (Pteronura brasiliensis), which is the largest otter in the world.
-Various species of primates and smaller terrestrial herbivores and insectivores such as the Tapir (Tapirus), also live and forage along the Rupununi river.
+Another large mammal that lives in the Rupununi is the giant otter, which is the largest otter in the world.
+Various species of primates and smaller terrestrial herbivores and insectivores such as the tapirs, also live and forage along the Rupununi river.